Spectrum: Rehabilitation of Athletic Movement for Return to Sport

 The Spectrum program includes three progressive phases:

-- Phase I: Return to Basic Fundamental Movement (Basic).
-The key to bridging the gap between rehabilitation and sports application is to return to basic fundamental movement skills.
-This begins with postural awareness exercises, balance activities, proprioceptive challenges, coordination activities and basic functional strengthening drills.
-These activities are used as building blocks for more advanced and complex sports movements.
-Lack of these skills may result in a deficit in movement pattern and movement response.
-Athletes in this phase of rehabilitation must have already addressed the physiological responses of pain, swelling, range of motion and basic strength during the early phases of healing.
+- Phase I: Return to Basic Fundamental Movement (Basic) ($120 per month).
+The key to bridging the gap between rehabilitation and sports is to return to basic movement skills, including postural awareness exercises, balance activities, proprioceptive challenges, coordination activities and basic functional strengthening drills.

-- Phase II: Restore Biomotor Patterns (Intermediate).
-As athletes relearn to control their strength and coordination, they need to apply coordination to simple biomotor tasks such as running, jumping, hopping, skipping, leaping, catching, etc., before advanced athletic movements can be achieved.
-Activities in Phase II progressively become more complex by adding components of speed, impact, change of center-of-gravity components and by combining more than one movement and more than one direction or plane of movement.
+- Phase II: Restore Biomotor Patterns (Intermediate) ($160 per month).
+As athletes relearn to control their strength and coordination, they need to apply coordination to running, jumping, hopping, skipping, leaping and catching before advanced athletic movements can be achieved.
+Activities in Phase II add components of speed, impact, and change of center-of-gravity, and combine more than one movement and more than one direction or plane of movement.
 They also continue to work to rebuild their strength.

-- Phase III: Retrain and Recondition to Return to Sports (Advanced).
-In Phase lll, athletes demonstrate that they are efficient with simple biomechanical locomotor and nonlocomotor patterns.
-The rehabilitation is more specialized to return to individual sport by retraining in agility, plyometrics, speed, strength and power exercises.
-Phase lll is longer than Phases I or ll to allow for appropriate conditioning, intensity and movement complexity to meet each individual's needs to return to their desired sport(s).
+- Phase III: Retrain and Recondition to Return to Sports (Advanced) ($192 per month).
+In Phase lll, rehabilitation is specialized to individual sports and trains in agility, plyometrics, speed, strength and power exercises.
 After completion of Phase lll, athletes are prepared to resume full sports participation at pre-injury level or beyond.